Dai Banna SIL

-Dai Banna SIL is a Unicode font package for rendering New Tai Lue (Xishuangbanna Dai) characters.1 It includes a complete set of New Tai Lue consonants, vowels, tones, and digits, along with punctuation and other useful symbols.
-A basic set of Latin glyphs, including Arabic numerals, is also provided.
-Apart from a few New Tai Lue characters and Chinese punctuation marks, the design is the same as its predecessor, SIL Dai Banna (Obsolete).
-Two font families, differing only in weight, allow for a wide range of uses.
+Dai Banna SIL is a Unicode font package for rendering New Tai Lue (Xishuangbanna Dai) characters.
+It includes a complete set of New Tai Lue consonants, vowels, tones, and digits, along with punctuation and other useful symbols.
+Apart from a few New Tai Lue characters and Chinese punctuation marks, the design is the same as its predecessor, SIL Dai Banna (obsolete).

 The New Tai Lue script is used by approximately 300,000 people who speak the Xishuangbanna Dai language in Yunnan, China.
 It is a simplification of the Tai Tham (Old Tai Lue) script as used for this language for hundreds of years.